-16. After the riders have passed the exit of the pit road, the green light at the pit lane exit will be switched on to start any riders still in the pit lane.
+16. After the riders have passed the exit of the pit road, the pit lane exit will be opened (green light/flag on or red light/flag off) to start any riders still in the pit lane.

 A pit lane race start will be made from a stationary position as indicated by the officials.
 However a rider who is delayed (for example due to machine problems or repairs) and arrives after the pit exit is open will not be required to stop at pit exit before joining the race.

-The exit of the pit road is defined as the point where the pit road joins the circuit, or as defined by Race Direction (refer to Art.
+The exit of the pit road is defined as the point where the pit road joins the circuit, or as otherwise defined by Race Direction (refer to Art.
 1.21.21).